 Intervention - Training PAs in the intervention group will receive the training programme developed in Phase 1 (above) and follow on support.
-The detail of the training will be captured in a manual and portfolio of resources provided to participants.
-We will establish training fidelity through observations and trainer records.
+The detail of the training will be captured in a manual and portfolio of resources available to participants.
+Training fidelity is less of an issue in an online training programme comprising modular components, but we will monitor the quality of synchronous 'live' sessions and follow-up support through observations and trainer records.
 See Section 5.3.2.

 Comparator - Practice as Usual Practice as usual (PAU) within each participating local authority will be described in detail, to identify any significant differences across the participant LAs, and - using survey data from Phase 1 - from PA provision nationally.
-For the feasibility study, we will provide training to PAs in PAU at the end of the trial period.
+For the feasibility study, we will make the online training available to PAs in PAU at the end of the trial period.